Rising Residency FAQ

 Who else will be there?

 We can host up to three residents at a time.
-At times, you may be the only artist in residence, at others you will be sharing the kitchen and common areas with two other residents as well as staff.
-Our elderly founder, Joe Carmichael, lives on-site in a separate building.
-Staff rotate being in the office, but someone will be available 9-5 Monday-Friday and we are reachable by phone after hours for emergencies.
-Once a week, Tulane housekeeping comes to clean surfaces and bathrooms.
-Tulane facilities workers may also stop by to make repairs from time to time.
+At times, you may be the only person on-site, at others, you will be sharing the kitchen and common areas with two other residents as well as staff.
+Staff rotates being in the office, but someone will be available 9-5 Monday-Friday and we are reachable by phone after hours for emergencies.
+Once a week, Tulane housekeeping comes to clean surfaces and bathrooms and Tulane facilities workers may also stop by to make repairs from time to time.
+Studio periodically may host facility rentals and other residents may hold small gatherings, however, these will be limited to minimize disruption to all those staying on site.
 Learn more about Staff here: http://www.astudiointhewoods.org/about/staff-board/

 Can I have guests?